 Border Security Research

 DHS secures the borders, territorial waters, ports, terminals, waterways, and air, land, and sea transportation systems of the United States.
 S&T invests in border security research and development for technologies; provides solutions to prevent illicit movement and illegal entry or exit of people, weapons, dangerous goods, and contraband; works closely with border and immigration officials to understand how technology can help support their missions and overcome challenges; and manages risks posed by people and goods in transit.
-Learn more about Border Security Research.

 Radiological/Nuclear Response and Recovery

-S&T’s National Urban Security Technology Laboratory (NUSTL) develops technical resources, tools, modeling, and guidance to help state, local, tribal, and territorial public safety agencies initiate a response in the first minutes, hours, and days following radiological and nuclear incidents and support longer-term recovery needs.
-These science-based resources inform emergency planning and can be leveraged to shape response tactics for radiological and nuclear emergencies.
-Learn more about Radiological/Nuclear Response and Recovery.
+S&T’s National Urban Security Technology Laboratory (NUSTL) develops technical resources, tools, modeling, and guidance to help SLTTC public safety agencies initiate a response in the first minutes, hours, and days following radiological and nuclear incidents and support longer-term recovery needs.
+Three NUSTL-developed guidance documents that provide responders with tools and knowledge to prepare for and respond to radiological and nuclear incidents are below.

-NTAC produces operationally relevant research examining all forms of targeted violence, including domestic terrorism and mass-casualty attacks, along with school attacks, workplace violence, attacks against houses of worship, and other acts of targeted violence impacting communities across the nation.
-In January 2023, NTAC will publish its most comprehensive yearly analysis of mass attacks impacting public locations to date.
+The U.S. Secret Service’s NTAC produces operationally relevant research examining all forms of targeted violence, including domestic terrorism and mass-casualty attacks, along with school attacks, workplace violence, attacks against houses of worship, and other acts of targeted violence impacting communities across the nation.
+In January 2023, NTAC published its most comprehensive yearly analysis of mass attacks impacting public locations to date.
 In 2022, NTAC released a behavioral case study titled, Hot Yoga Tallahassee: A Case Study of Misogynistic Extremism.
+The case study was widely disseminated through federal, state, local, and private sector partners to stakeholders across the United States and is incorporated in NTAC training seminars for public safety professionals.

 Training Opportunities